-The validity of the common shares and the common shares issuable upon the exercise of the Pre-Funded Warrants, if any, and certain other matters of Bermuda law will be passed upon for us by Conyers Dill & Pearman Limited, Bermuda.
-The validity of the pre-funded warrants and certain matters of U.S. federal and New York State law will be passed upon for us by Lowenstein Sandler LLP, New York, New York.
+The validity of the common shares and certain other matters of Bermuda law will be passed upon for us by Conyers Dill & Pearman Limited, Bermuda.
 Certain legal matters in connection with this offering will be passed upon for the underwriter by Blank Rome LLP, New York, New York.